Eurocode 6: Design of Masonry Structures

 MX5 In an aggressive chemical environment.

 More detailed information and examples are provided in Annex A of BS EN 1996-2.
 Annex B provides acceptable specifications of masonry units and mortar for durability but this is not applicable to the UK.
+Full details of the durability requirements for masonry and mortar in the UK are contained in Table 15 of PD 6697.

 20. A Normative Annex forms part of the Eurocode and therefore has to be followed.
 An example is Annex B of BS EN 1996-1-2.
 It is a matter of National Choice as to which of the Informative Annexes may be used in a particular country and the country's National Annex states which Informative Annexes may be used.